cardano-scaling/website/monthly/2025-06-monthly.md

 - The `etcd` binary is now embedded into the binary, and _used by default_ Disable with `--use-system-etcd`
 - New `/head` HTTP endpoint to get status of the head
-- UX improvements to diagnose etcd connection problems
+- UX improvements to diagnose `etcd` connection problems.

 ### New working group